 The plaintiff’s demand for money cannot exceed $10,000.
 (Texas Government Code 28.093).
 Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
 The court has no authority to issue an injunctive or equitable award.
-For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
-You could only ask the court for an award of money.
+For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
+This type of relief would be injunctive relief.

 McLennan County Court Locations

 Precinct 1 Place 1 Courthouse in the City of Waco

 This courthouse is located at:501 Washington Ave, Rm 104D Waco, TX 76701-1300